ammar-tanwar/bloglearnbay/posts/7-ways-artificial-intelligence-innovation-is-wiping-out-environmental-impurities.md

 ### 1. Auto and battery-connected vehicles:-

-The advent of AI-guided <a href="https://youtu.be/YU6l-p2ekRk" target="_blank">autonomous cars</a> will revolutionize how people get around cities in the coming years and decades.
+The advent of AI-guided <a href="https://youtu.be/YU6l-p2ekRk" target="_blank" rel="nofollow">autonomous cars</a> will revolutionize how people get around cities in the coming years and decades.
 Autonomous ride-sharing services will be able to significantly reduce greenhouse gas emissions for urban transportation by optimizing routes and traffic, using eco-driving algorithms, and platooning cars in traffic.
 To achieve these substantial advantages, electric AV fleets will be essential.
 So, when it comes to the applications of artificial intelligence in environmental optimization, the advancement of autonomous and battery-powered cars has become a significant innovation.

 <Image src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/in-3.jpg" style="width:100%" class="img" alt="An AI-based drone flying over an agricultural field."/>